-With almost 30 years experience in the interior and exterior landscaping industry,
+With over 30 years experience in the interior and exterior landscaping industry,

 Keith Wheatley has compiled a list of his favourite indoor plants and explains the

 In the 17th century Joseph Banks, a fellow of the Royal Society, inherited a considerable

 fortune.
 Banks had an interest in botany since childhood and used his inheritance